collocations.org

 2. job

-He hasn''t been in regular work since he left school.
+He hasn't been in regular work since he left school.

 casual

-In the college vacations he does casual work in the local hospital.
+During the college vacations he does casual work in the local hospital.

-People went about their daily work despite the war. | Ambulance crews alternate between emergency and routine work.
+People went about their daily work despite the war.

-People went about their daily work despite the war. | Ambulance crews alternate between emergency and routine work.
+Ambulance crews alternate between emergency and routine work.

 piece

-It''s piece work, so how much you earn depends on how fast you can work.
+It's piece work, so how much you earn depends on how fast you can work.

-(humorous) A hundred grand for two days a week?
+A hundred grand for two days a week?
 Nice work if you can get it!

-VERB + WORK
+VERB + work

 have

-He''s got a bit of freelance work at the moment.
+He has some freelance work at the moment.

 look for